CarMax Inc. (KMX) Shares Down Despite Recent Market Volatility

 JP Morgan, on the other hand, stated in their research note that they expect to see KMX reach a price target of $60.
 The rating they have provided for KMX stocks is “Underweight” according to the report published on January 11th, 2023.

-During the last 5 trading sessions, KMX fell by -9.62%, which changed the moving average for the period of 200-days by -41.98% in comparison to the 20-day moving average, which settled at $66.30.
-In addition, CarMax Inc. saw -5.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KMX rose by +0.77%, which changed the moving average for the period of 200-days by -42.28% in comparison to the 20-day moving average, which settled at $63.17.
+In addition, CarMax Inc. saw -7.55% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading